Zubax/ampdrive_ad0510/README.md

 ## Construction and usage

-Komar itself consists of a power stage PCB with mitochondrik and an aluminum housing (and several plastic parts).
+Komar itself consists of a power stage PCB with Mitochondrik and an aluminum housing (and several plastic parts).

 <img src="pics/blow scheme.png" alt="Komar blow scheme" style="zoom:100%;"/>